mcdemarco/the-new-kitchen-cookbook/soup/spicyPumpkin.md

 ### Roots

-* half of a medium pumpkin (about 1 1/2 lbs. after halving and cleaning)
+* half of a medium pumpkin (about 1 1/2 lbs. after halving and cleaning), or a 15 oz. can of pumpkin purée
-* 6 small carrots
+* 6 small carrots or 2 sweet potatoes or 2 1/2 lbs leeks, chopped
 * 1 apple, chopped
 * 1 (or more) shallots, sliced
 * 2--4 cloves garlic, crushed or chopped